-Nunavut, Canada, 2016-2017 – World Wide Hearing will train and equip local health workers in remote Aboriginal communities in the Canadian Arctic to screen for hearing loss and provide hearing aid maintenance services.
+Indigenous Communities, Canada, 2016 - ongoing – World Wide Hearing will train and equip local health workers in remote Aboriginal communities in the Canadian Arctic to screen for hearing loss and provide hearing aid maintenance services.
 Inuit children have some of the highest levels of hearing loss in the world, and yet there are very few audiology and ear care services available in Northern Canada.
 The success of Inuit education and employment initiatives in Nunavut, which are key to the development of its communities, depends on first addressing the widespread problem of hearing loss.

-Guatemala, 2015-2016 – World Wide Hearing will be launching several projects in Guatemala in 2015.
-We will be distributing hearing aids, as well as running the world’s first impact study to measure the impact of providing hearing aids on poverty, mental health, and quality of life in a developing country.
+Guatemala, 2015 - ongoing – Since 2015, World Wide Hearing has organized hearing loss screenings every year in rural schools and clinics in Guatemala City, Cobán, Mazatenango, and Quetzaltenango.
+We also distribute low-cost hearing aids to people and families that cannot afford audiology services.
+In Guatemala City, we carried out the world’s first research study to measure the impact of providing hearing aids on poverty, mental health, and quality of life in a developing country.